-The Company considers a borrower to have defaulted where either or both of the following events have taken place:
+The Company considers an obligor to have defaulted where either or both of the following events have taken place:

-- The Company considers the borrower is unlikely to pay its credit obligations in full, without recourse by the Company to actions such as realising security, if held. - The financial assets are generally past due over 90 days.
+- The Company considers the obligor is unlikely to pay its credit obligations in full, without recourse by the Company to actions such as realising security, if held. - The financial assets are generally past due over 90 days.

-Evidence that a financial asset is credit-impaired includes the following:
+Evidence a financial asset is credit-impaired may include the following considerations:

-- Significant financial difficulty of the borrower or issuer. - A breach of contract such as a default or past due event. - The restructuring of a loan or advance by the BMO Group on terms that the Company would not consider otherwise. - It is becoming probable that the borrower will enter bankruptcy or other financial reorganisation. - The disappearance of an active market for a security because of financial difficulties. - The granting of a concession by the lender due to the economic circumstances of the borrower. - The existence of observable data which might include, for example, indicators of profitability and debt service capacity, assessment of future prospects for the obligor and/or any guarantor, and valuation of stabilised cash flow and country significant deterioration in debt service capacity, financial performance, net worth and future prospects, prospects for support from financially responsible guarantors, country risk and value of underlying collateral. - Material deterioration in relevant macroeconomic or industry circumstances to an extent likely to threaten credit exposure recovery. - The borrower requests forbearance.
+- Significant financial difficulty of the obligor. - A breach of contract such as a default or past due event. - The restructuring of a loan or advance by the BMO Group on terms that the Company would not consider otherwise. - It is becoming probable that the obligor will enter bankruptcy or other financial reorganisation. - The disappearance of an active market for a security because of financial difficulties. - The granting of a concession by the lender due to the economic circumstances of the obligor. - The existence of observable data which might include, for example, indicators related to significant deterioration in profitability and/or debt service capacity, assessment of future prospects for the obligor and/or any guarantor, valuation of stabilised cash flow, net worth and future prospects, support from financially responsible guarantors, country risk and value of underlying collateral. - Material deterioration in relevant macroeconomic or industry circumstances to an extent likely to threaten credit exposure recovery. - The obligor requests forbearance. - In the case of an exposure which requires refinancing for repayment, the absence of viable refinancing options or a change in circumstances resulting in high financing risk.